-mkpckge^(prof) This creates a single fasl file from a package file.
+$mkpckge^{(prof)}$ This creates a single fasl file from a package file.
 It is used in the form mkpckge <package-name> for files in the packages directory.
 The location of the packages in the file tree is defined in packages\support\packages.red.

 mkreduce This creates the REDUCE executable from PSL and REDUCE fasl files.
-Under Windows NT or Windows 95 it is recommended to use the MKREDUCE icon from the REDUCE 3.7 group folder instead.
+Under Windows NT or Windows 95/98/2000, it is recommended to use the MKREDUCE icon from the REDUCE 3.8 group folder instead.
+This script definitely requires the variables REDUCE and MACHINE to be set properly.